Prachi0629/IICgroupProject/README.md

 ## Run Expo App

-change directory to the app directory
+Change directory to the app directory
 ```bash
 npx expo start
 ```
-this will start expo app and then you can run it on your android by typing 'a'
+This will start expo app and then you can run it on your android by typing 'a'

 ```bash
 use Cltr + C to stop running the app.